-A Fry-day favourite for when you want to splash out one something a little more special than a cod and chips.
+A Fry-day favourite for when you want to splash out on something a little more special than cod & chips.

 With an abundance of fresh, tasty and larger sized prawns in Thailand you can easily take this dish to a whole new level.
 Choose the freshest prawns you can find from today's catch at the seafood market

-To prepare the langoustines, pull off the head and pincers.
+To prepare the prawns, pull off the head and pincers.
 Lay the tail flat on a chopping board and use a sharp pair of scissors to cut a line straight down the back of the shell.
-Carefully peel the langoustine, score down the back, then remove the grit sac.
+Carefully peel the prawns, score down the back, then remove the grit sac.

 Get the oil heating in a large saucepan or wok – you will need enough to come 2-3in up the side of the pan.
 For the tartare sauce, mix all ingredients in a bowl and season.